-Dr. Routt is a member of the American Academy of Orthopedic Surgeons, the American Orthopedic Association, the Orthopedic Trauma Association, the AO Alumni Association and the Alpha Omega Alpha Honor Medical Society, among others.
-He served on the boards for AO North America and the Western Orthopaedic Association, and was an AO Foundation trustee.
+Dr. Routt is currently serving as the AO North America Trauma Board Chair.
+He is a member of the American Academy of Orthopedic Surgeons, the American Orthopedic Association, the Orthopedic Trauma Association, the AO Alumni Association and the Alpha Omega Alpha Honor Medical Society, among others.
+Dr. Routt served on the board for the Western Orthopaedic Association, and is currently an Ex Officio AO Foundation trustee.
 Dr. Routt is board certified by the American Board of Orthopedic Surgeons.

 Doctor Roger G. Wilber graduated from Case Western Reserve University School of Medicine in 1986, beginning his career in Family Practice.
 Following an internship at Highland General Hospital in Oakland California, he served as Lieutenant in the Alaskan Public Health Service for three years.
 An increased interest in musculoskeletal disorders inspired Dr. Wilber's return to training at the State University of New York at Buffalo, where he completed an internship in General Surgery under the mentorship of Dr. John Border.
 His inclination to Traumatology was further developed through the close training and friendship of Dr. Lawrence Bone in the Department of Orthopedics at SUNY Buffalo.